 How do I get from Balat to Taksim?

 The distance between the two is 3km.
-While there is no direct connection, you can opt to take the metro and tram or you can take a taxi ride.
+While there is no direct connection, you can opt to take the Metro and tram, or you can take a taxi ride.
+First, you need to take the Metro from Taksim to Halic, then you take the tram T5 to Balat.

 How do I get from Sultanahmet to Balat?

-Again, you can take a quick taxi ride (approximately 6 minutes) or you can opt for a tram ride which is 22 minutes.
-The tram is cheaper, but takes a bit longer.
+Again, you can take a quick taxi ride (approximately 6 minutes) or opt for a 22-minute tram ride.
+The tram is cheaper but takes a bit longer.

-Now that you know how to spend a day in Balat, when will you wander these colorful streets?
+Now that you know how to spend a day in Balat, one of the most spectacular districts of Istanbul, when will you wander these colorful streets?